luuis9am/Classic-Pong-Game-on-MSP430/shapeLib/README.md

 # shapeLib from Project 3: LCD Game
 ## Introduction

-ShapeLib provides a framework for rendering simple graphical elements called AbShapes, which represent abstract shapes.
+ShapeLib provides a framework for rendering simple graphical elements called AbShapes.
+AbShapes represent abstract shapes that can be rendered at any screen position.

 Two structs are defined that are used to represent pixel positions: